-Our Foster Carers and Social Workers are based across the whole of South Wales from Swansea to Monmouth and from Cardiff to the Brecon Beacons.
+Our Foster Carers and Social Workers are based across the whole of South Wales – from Swansea to Monmouth and from Cardiff to the Brecon Beacons.
 Although our office is based in Swansea, we provide local support groups and training venues across South Wales.
-Where ever you live in South Wales they’ll be a group or venue close to you.
+Where ever you live in South Wales, they’ll be a group or venue close to you.

-In South Wales we are focussed on recruiting carers;
+In South Wales, we are recruiting carers…

 - With wider age approval categories e.g. 5- 18 yrs or 0 -18 years

-- Who might consider caring for children with disabilities of all ages
+- Who might consider caring for children (of all ages) with disabilities